Kate Middleton Style Blog

 Transforming her look from the regal ceremony to the refined reception required more than just a dress change for Kate.
 She complemented the relaxed vibe of her second gown by restyling her hair, giving it a fun, approachable twist for the evening.

-Gone was the pinned-up style with the ceremonial tiara; instead, Kate opted for loose, flowing waves that cascaded around her shoulders instead.
+Gone was the pinned-up style with the ceremonial tiara; instead, Kate opted for loose, flowing waves that cascaded around her shoulders.

-Kate resisted enhancing her look with jewellery—though the dress would have easily worked with a diamond or pearl necklace if needed.
-Instead, she lacked the neckline take centre stage—a testament to the ‘less is more’ approach.
+Kate resisted enhancing her look with jewellery, though the dress would have easily worked with a diamond or pearl necklace if she’d wanted.
+Instead, she let the neckline take centre stage—a testament to the ‘less is more’ approach.

-Some of you reading this will be seeing this gown for the first time (or you might have totally forgotten about its existence).
+Some readers will be seeing this gown for the first time (or you might have forgotten about its existence entirely).
 Don’t worry, you aren’t alone!

-Unlike her main wedding gown, proudly showcased at Buckingham Palace after the wedding, this exquisite evening dress was never officially displayed.
+Unlike her main wedding gown, proudly showcased at Buckingham Palace after the wedding, the exquisite evening dress never went on display.

 With no official portraits and only fleeting glimpses available, the gown slipped under the radar for years.